techczech/writetrack/README.md

 ![WriteTrack Dashboard Screenshot](./writetrackscreenshot.png)

-WriteTrack is a smart, standalone web application designed to help writers, editors, and creators track, analyze, and improve their writing habits.
+WriteTrack is a smart, standalone web application designed to help writers, editors, and creators track, analyze, and improve your writing habits.
 It combines a user-friendly interface with powerful AI features to provide a comprehensive toolkit for managing your writing life.
 All data is stored locally in your browser, ensuring your work remains private and accessible offline.

 Note: This app was vibecoded by Dominik Lukes using Google AI Studio.